CentreforCities/local_housebuilding_1946_2023/README.md

 # local_housebuilding_1946_2023
 Information about local authority housebuilding data in England from 1946-2023, digitised and compiled in 2024 by Centre for Cities.

 *Note - April 2025 updates add an extra year and make minor changes to housebuilding data workbooks and relevant scripts, following a decision to use MHCLG Table 123 as the source of total new build housebuilding from 2012-2023.This results in a small uplift to private and total housebuilding, mostly in urban areas, for the years affected.
 All historical data remains unchanged as a result of this update.
 See diagram in Folder 1 for clarity on data sources.*

+*Note 2 - August 2026, users correctly identified that data for London housebuilding has missed lines containing building by London County Councils and the Greater London Council between 1946 and the 1980s.
+This leads to roughly 20-30% under-count if Inner and Outer London totals are summed compared to the real figure.
+Centre for Cities will work to correct this in the data Autumn 2026.
+If users need accurate London figures before this update, please refer to the original tables on the LSE Library and include the London Councils/GLC (minus City of London) totals.
+Stock estimates are unaffected by this error as total housing stock is re-based to census figures at each census year.*

 ## Description
 This repository describes the data Centre for Cities can make available following data work carried out for the 2024 Restarting Housebuilding series: